- McCandlish Heraldry

 A variant, of the aforementioned George Glennie Leslie McCandlish, was recorded in Fairbairn (1905)3 as: A demi-lion rampant vert.
 However, this was reverted back to “A demi-lion vert” in a subsequent 1911 edition4, probably because “rampant” was redundant.
 It means ‘upright’ or ‘rearing up’, and is the only position or attitude in which to have a demi-lion (the superior/anterior half of a lion) in a crest.7

-For a crest that may be McCandless specifically, and Cavendish crests often confused as ones for McCandlish, see sections below.
+For Cavendish crests often confused as ones for McCandlish, see later section.

 19th-century bookplate with

-motto “Sola nobilitas virtus” Mottoes are not controlled by English heraldic law, and may be adopted or changed at will by owners of arms, so it is possible for there to be more than one for McCandlish over time.
+motto “Sola nobilitas virtus” Mottoes are not controlled by English heraldic law and may be adopted or changed at will by owners of arms.
+In Scottish heraldry, they are controlled, and are recorded as part of the blazon; the unofficial adoption of these arms, however, makes the point moot.
+So it is possible for there to be more than one motto for McCandlish over time.

 The best-attested we have for McCandlish is the following: